eliotcochrane/eliotcochrane.github.io/_posts/2024-03-01-tazawako-resort.md

 Of course, it is accessible by car.
 Coming from Morioka in the morning, it took me just over 1 hour to get there with stops on the way for breakfast and to go use the bathroom.

 For those taking the train, take the JR lines to get to JR Tazawako Station.
 From there it is a 30-minute bus ride bound for Kogen (Plateau) Onsen/Nyuto Onsen.
-Be sure to get off at Tazawako Ski-jo Mae and you will be at the feet of the resort.
+Be sure to get off at Tazawako Ski-jo Mae and the bus will be at the feet of the resort.
 This bus runs almost hourly.

 ![Front of Tazawako Ski Resort lodge](/assets/img/tazawako-8.jpeg) *Photo: Front of the lodge at Tazawako Ski Resort.*